 The website has opening times and admission prices including group rates and season tickets.

-The Castle and Park open from 10.30am – 5.00pm during the summer and 10.30am – 4.00pm in the winter Sunday to Friday (closed on Saturdays except for special events).
+The Castle and Park open from 10.30am – 5.00pm during the summer and 10.30am – 4.00pm in the winter Sunday to Thursday (closed on Fridays and Saturdays except for special events).
 Please check the website before your visit as the Castle and/or Park are sometimes closed to the public due to special events.